klepas/bruins-site/about.md

 ### 2007

-‘What are the Categories in Sein und Zeit?
-Brandom on Heidegger on Zuhandenheit’, in _European Journal of Philosophy_, Vol. 15, August, No. 2, 2007, pp.159-185
+‘What are the Categories in _Sein und Zeit_?
+Brandom on Heidegger on _Zuhandenheit_’, in _European Journal of Philosophy_, Vol. 15, August, No. 2, 2007, pp.159-185

 ‘Nichts Neues unter der Sonne: Bewußtsein und Selbstbewußtsein bei Paul Natorp’, in _Kant-Studien_, Vol. 98, No. 3, September, 2007, pp.372-398